 - A detailed support letter from prospective employer;

-If the applicant is able to provide evidence of the requirements enumerated above, he/she may qualify for TN Animal Breeder professional status.
+If the applicant is able to provide evidence of the requirements enumerated above, he/she may qualify for a TN Visa as an Animal Breeder.

 A qualified Animal Breeder can obtain TN Visa Professional status for a maximum of three years.
 Any extension of the status may be issued for up to one year provided that the individual continues to comply with the requirements for TN Visa professionals.
 The number of extensions has no limit.
 However, the professional must continue to demonstrate that his/her employment is temporary in nature, and that his/her NAFTA entry is not used to bypass normal procedures of immigration.